The door slams shut. Without looking up from her writing, she says, "The door MUST be left ajar."

 Every time she sees me, her steps quicken as she comes to enter my space.
 But I really don't mind.
 She has such a sweet spirit.
 She tells me the latest news of Lady Gaga, of which I recently did a Google search to figure out who this 'lady' was...hmmm.

-me what the singer is up to fashion wise, and always asks me what I think Lady Gaga is having for lunch today which brings a smile to my face.
+She tells me what the singer is up to fashion wise, and always asks me what I think Lady Gaga is having for lunch today which brings a smile to my face.
 I always respond the same and say, "carrots and rice cakes of course".
 She accepts the response with a full body giggle.

 She holds open her favorite magazine and points to the current fashions for women, who at my age, are merely girls, and asks would I like to wear that?
 Another hmmm enters my brain and with the thoughts of me wearing a tight, short skirt and a top that would reveal more wrinkles, folds, and parts of me that don't need to be exposed...but the tattoos on those ladies did cause me to pause in thought ...hmmmm I report to her, 'probably not', which she accepts and closes the magazine as we move on to the our next destination.